dhimmel/blog/content/posts/2018-03-12_citation-styles/citation-styles.md

 However, I couldn't find much information on the overall prevalence of the two styles.
 Hence, I turned to the PubMed Central (PMC) [Open Access (OA) Subset](https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/ "PMC Open Access Subset Homepage"), which as of March 4, 2018 contained fulltexts for 1,875,131 articles in a standardized machine-readable format (JATS XML).
 This corpus is fantastic for text & data mining.
-Note it could be ever better, but due to licensing issues, 61% of the 4.8 million articles in PMC are excluded from its OA Subset: please help by only publishing in [libre OA](https://goo.gl/S8uKk5 "DOAJ Search for CC BY Journals") journals!
+Note it could be even better, but due to licensing issues, 61% of the 4.8 million articles in PMC are excluded from its OA Subset: please help by only publishing in [libre OA](https://goo.gl/S8uKk5 "DOAJ Search for CC BY Journals") journals!

 Anyways, 1,602,392 articles included citations and references ([source code](https://gitlab.com/dhimmel/pmc-citation-styles "dhimmel/pmc-citation-styles on GitLab")).
-I crafted a _heuristic_ (a bunch of rules / handmade algorithm) to classify the citation style of an article as numeric, author, or unknown.
+I crafted a _heuristic_ (a bunch of handmade rules) to classify the citation style of an article as numeric, author, or unknown.
 While there's no guarantee the algorithm correctly classifies every citation/article, I fed it a collection of [test cases](https://gitlab.com/dhimmel/pmc-citation-styles/blob/afbcbe68479f54d2e77a2352340809e0fc1e9e56/utils/test_utils.py#L80-110 "test_utils.py: test cases for citation style classification") (enforced via [continuous integration](https://doi.org/10.1038/550143a "Andrew Silver.
 Collaborative software development made easy.
 Nature Toolbox.
 2017-10-14")) to ensure it's not too misbehaved.

 Overall, 86.0% of articles used numeric-style and 12.2% used author-style (the algorithm could not resolve 1.8% of articles, classifying them as unknown).